 EDF’s nuclear assets in the world

-We own and operate 78 nuclear reactors worldwide.
-Of these, 58 are in France, 15 are in the UK and 5 are in the USA that we hold 50/50 jointly with Exelon.
+EDF owns and operates 67 nuclear reactors worldwide.
+Of these, 56 are in France, 11 are in the UK.
 Due to its heavy investment in nuclear power, France is the smallest emitter of carbon dioxide among the seven most industrialized countries in the world.

 A new series with EPRs